openwisp/openwisp-utils/README.rst

     )

-**Note**: It will raise ``ImproperlyConfigured`` exception if a dashboard element is already registered with same name.
+**Note**: It will raise ``ImproperlyConfigured`` exception if a dashboard element is already registered at same position.

 It is suggested to register the dashboard function inside the ready function of your app.
 Checkout `app.py of the test_project <https://github.com/openwisp/openwisp-utils/blob/master/tests/test_project/apps.py>`_